 In future research if you need an article that is not readily available electronically, you would need to check with the reference librarian at the Integrated Sciences and Engineering Library (ISEL) in the Lederle Lowrise Building (2nd floor) for help to get the hardbound journal that contains the article you want, and then photocopy the article.)
-Many articles now include Electronic Supplementary Material (ESI, for Royal Society journals), or Supporting Information (American Chemical Society).
-This information is usually available as a link from the electronic copy of the journal.
+Many articles now include Electronic Supplementary Material (ESI, for Royal Society journals), or Supporting Material (American Chemical Society); this information is usually available as a link from the electronic copy of the journal.
 You may decide to take a look at this material to help your understanding of the article.

-In short: Topic of your choice \rightarrow SciFinder Web \rightarrow Find a Synthetic Article \rightarrow Get Dr. McDaniel's approval \rightarrow Abstract of article, with reference to full paper \rightarrow full organic paper (from one of the required journals).
+In short: Topic of your choice \rightarrow SciFinder Web \rightarrow Abstract of article (summary of article with reference to full paper) \rightarrow full organic paper (from one of the recommended journals).

 Once you locate a copy of your article, print it or download a copy for reading.
-Do not expect to completely understand the material in the article that you choose, rather try to find an article that covers a synthetic chemistry topic that is at least somewhat readable to you or of interest to you.
+Do not expect to completely understand the material in the article that you choose but try to find an article that covers a topic that is at least somewhat readable to you or of interest to you.
 The introduction section of most papers is usually readable, even by someone who has taken only one semester of organic.